Conformal Prediction Sets Can Cause Disparate Impact: Results

 It is clear that the conditional treatment achieves coverage differences that are closest to zero (Equalized Coverage).
 However, this does not translate to lower $\Delta_t$.
 Instead, experiments with relatively large (in magnitude) coverage difference, showed the most fair outcomes (e.g. RAVDESS-Marginal where the best and worst groups saw coverage levels differ by 4 percentage points, but still had the same accuracy).
 Additionally, there is no apparent correlation between coverage difference and $\Delta_t$ which implies coverage differences do not drive human accuracy outcomes.
 One might suppose that if the participants relied on sets more for some groups than others, disparate impact could arise.
 However, like for coverage, we see no strong correlation between the adoption difference and $\Delta_t$.
 The experiment with the single most fair outcomes also had the largest adoption difference.

-By contrast, we see strong correlation between set size differences and $\Delta_t$.
-The most fair outcomes occur when set sizes are similar across all groups, as for RAVDESS-Marginal, or FACET-Avg-K. The conditional treatment which increases set size differences in its effort to equalize coverage has an undesirable effect on fairness.
+\looseness=-1 By contrast, we see strong correlation between set size differences and $\Delta_t$.
+The most fair outcomes occur when set sizes are similar across all groups, as for RAVDESS-Marginal, or FACET-Avg-K. The conditional treatment which increases set size differences in its effort to equalize coverage also increases disparate impact.
 Similar to set size, there is also clear correlation between singleton frequency and $\Delta_t$. \citet{cresswell2024} observed that human accuracy on tasks was highest when the model expressed certainty through singleton sets.
 Hence, groups with more singletons could expect higher accuracy, so it is plausible that equalizing how often singletons occur would encourage fair outcomes, which is what we observe.
+Users should be aware that group-conditional modifications such as equalizing singleton frequency are susceptible to Yule effects \citep{ruggieri2024}.

-In summary, our results show that simply equalizing coverage, as is the aim of the conditional treatment, is not an effective way to promote fairness.
+In summary, our results show that simply equalizing coverage, as is the aim of the conditional treatment, is not an effective way to promote fair outcomes.
 Instead, focusing on Equalized Set Size or Equalized Singleton Frequency could be more useful standards of fairness for set predictors.

 \textbf{The role of group difficulty in disparate impact}\quad \autoref{fig:facet-acc-disparate} illustrates accuracy on the FACET dataset across different age groups for both the model and humans (control), and when broken down by treatment.
 We observe that both the model and humans are consistent in which groups they find more or less difficult, with the model showing greater variance between groups.
 Providing marginal or conditional prediction sets tends to improve human performance more for the group the model had highest accuracy on (Younger), while offering less benefit—and in some cases even worsening performance—for the lowest model accuracy group (Older).
 This analysis demonstrates how prediction sets may contribute to disparate impact by disproportionately helping easy groups and harming hard groups, widening the gap for outcomes.